dcblack87/terminal_style_profile/README.md

      - **Username**: `admin`
      - **Password**: `TempPassword123!`

-   ⚠️ **Important**: Change the default admin credentials immediately after first login!
+> ⚠️ **Demo Credentials**: These are for initial testing only.
+Never use them in production.
+Be sure to change the default admin username and password immediately after first login!

 ## ⚙️ Configuration